 Here’s one way the capability works.
 Imagine forecasting sales based on data from your CRM.
 The same CRM that your sales team rarely updates.
 What would be at the center of your process, determining the outcome?
 Inaccurate and incomplete data.
 Even the most sophisticated analytics tool wouldn’t be able to save your credibility and the company’s revenue.

 Unfortunately, forecasting that’s way off the mark is a common problem in many sales organizations.
-In a study by Aberdeen Group, 42% of sales organizations surveyed reported unreliable sales forecasts due specifically to inaccurate and insufficient data.

 When data is missing or has been haphazardly entered into a system, you can’t count on data science to deliver quality information.
 It comes in to clean up repetition and inaccuracies in the data, streamline formatting, and ensure completeness.
 All of which helps your sales performance processes, which would otherwise be prone to errors, run smoothly.